 Ms. Tsikhanouskaya spoke on the behalf of the millions of Belarusians who have been fighting for their freedom for decades.
 The freedoms that the Belarusians are fighting for are often taken for granted in democratic countries.
-Ms. Tsikhanouskaya reminded that the OSCE commitments made by the participating states in 1991 are not only relevant to this day but also crucial.
+Ms. Tsikhanouskaya reminded us that the OSCE commitments made by the participating states in 1991 are not only relevant to this day but also crucial.

-Ms. Tsikhanouskaya identified three groups among the OSCE participating states: those states that uphold the commitments, those that aspire to do better and those that only say they enforce the commitments but see them as a danger to their political interests in implementing them.
+Ms. Tsikhanouskaya identified three groups among the OSCE participating states: those states that uphold the commitments, those that aspire to do better, and those that only say they enforce the commitments but see them as a danger to their political interests in implementing them.
 Furthermore, Ms. Tsikhanouskaya highlighted the connection between the OSCE commitments and the threat to the region in economic and/or military terms.

 “I am firmly convinced that the OSCE commitments are there to benefit the people, not the governments...I see this conference as a timely opportunity for the OSCE participating States to be reminded about the value of these commitments.
 I also see a great value in civil society’s reminding the OSCE institutions that in these trying times people have very high expectations from their work…After the discussions are over, after this conference has ended, please do not stop.
 I call on you to continue your work on the Belarusian agenda in the OSCE institutions”

-Ms. Tsikhanouskaya emphasized on the interconnectedness of the region, reminding that the successes, failures travel fast, and lessons are learned even faster.
+Ms. Tsikhanouskaya emphasized the interconnectedness of the region, reminding that the successes, failures travel fast, and lessons are learned even faster.